mtimofiiv/express-query-params/README.md

 So far, this middleware supports `mongodb` and `sql` as output formats.

-In case of `mongodb`, the output is a javascript object that can be used to query MongoDb.
+ * In case of `mongodb`, the output is a javascript object that can be used to query MongoDb.

-In case of `sql`, it will output a `WHERE` clause for you as a string.
+ * In case of `sql`, it will output an object with the following props:
+   * `query` - this contains a tokenised query (ie. `$1` replaces raw params)
+   * `values` - this is an array of typecast values you can use in your query runner to coincide with the `query` prop

+## A Note About v1

+This module has endured a complete re-write from version `0.4.0` to `1.0.0`.
+Their APIs are only partially compatible now, so please ensure you read the following differences before upgrading:

+ * The SQL format now returns an object with a tokenised query and an array of corresponding values, and before it used to return a complete query.
+This was done because it is out of scope of this module to protect your application from SQL injection, and this is a real conern with a raw query.
+You can plug these props right into something like Sequelize to make them work!
+That has built in parameter sanitisation.
+ *

+## Contributing

+Do you have a database that is not SQL or Mongo?
+Would love to have your contribution in the form of a PR!
+Please include a test.

 ## Tests

 ```
-mocha
+yarn test
 ```